91˿Ƶ

 • Are there any negative implications to consider?

-• Is the URL an appropriate reflection of your department's purview?
+• Choose a URL that is an appropriate reflection of your department's specific purview.

 For detailed guidance about considerations when choosing a new URL see, Domains and URLs for 91˿Ƶ websites.